Grace Notes (pre-school through Grade 1)

-Children’s Choir at United Church is a tiered program made up of two ensembles, the Grace Notes and the Junior Choir.
+Children’s Choir at United Church is a tiered program of two ensembles, the Grace Notes and the Junior Choir.

 Grace Notes serves as a training ground for our youngest singers.
-They will learn the basics of rhythm and pitch, will find their in-tune singing voices and will experience the joy of singing together.
-Grace Notes will join the Junior Choir as leaders in worship once or twice each semester.
+They learn the basics of rhythm and pitch, find their in-tune singing voices, and experience the joy of singing together.
+Grace Notes join the Junior Choir as leaders in worship once or twice each semester.

-The Junior Choir, with the assistance of a core of adult and older youth singers, have the responsibility of anchoring the 8:45 service one Sunday per month.
-To prepare for this they will be trained in anthems, hymns, service music, prayers and spoken responses.
-As an affiliate member of the Royal School of Church Music, the Junior Choir will also work on the basics of music theory through the Voice for Life curriculum, which helps the choristers to develop their musical understanding, and will work toward earning their RSCM white ribbon.
+The Junior Choir, with the assistance of a core of adult and older youth singers, have the responsibility of anchoring the 8:45 service once a month (when we are worshiping in person).
+To prepare for this they are trained in anthems, hymns, service music, prayers, and spoken responses.
+As an affiliate member of the Royal School of Church Music, the Junior Choir works on the basics of music theory through the Voice for Life curriculum, which helps the choristers develop their musical understanding, and work toward earning their RSCM white ribbon.
 They will be trained to serve as mentors for the Grace Notes choristers when the two groups sing together.

 Grade 6 through post-high school

-The Chancel Choir leads worship on Sundays during the academic year at the 11:00 am service, and also sings for several special services in the church year, including the annual service of Lessons and Carols during Advent.
-Its repertoire includes sacred choral music spanning more than 5 centuries and drawing on various traditions and cultures.
+When we are worshiping in person, the Chancel Choir leads worship on Sundays during the academic year at the 11:00 am service, and also sings for several special services in the church year, including the annual service of Lessons and Carols during Advent.
+Its repertoire includes sacred choral music spanning more than five centuries and drawing on various traditions and cultures.
 During the summer, the Chancel Choir provides the backbone of the Summer Drop-In Choir, which is open to all.

 United Voices of Praise (UVoP) draws its membership from both United Church and Fisher Memorial United Holy Church in Durham.
 The choir provides opportunities to sing traditional African-American gospel music and develop strong bonds of friendship.
 Ability to read music is not required and new members are welcome at any time.
-The Choir rehearses once or twice a month on Thursday evenings at 7 p.m. alternating between United Church and Fisher Memorial.
-United Voices of Praise sings at the 8:45 service at United Church on the third Sunday of the month and at the 10:00 service at Fisher Memorial on the first Sunday.
+When we are worshiping in person, United Voices of Praise sings at the 8:45 service on the third Sunday of the month.
 The Choir also sings at events in the community.

 The Chamber Singers form a small a cappella ensemble.
-About once a month at Sunday services they sing pieces that range from 16th century polyphony to contemporary and original compositions.
+When we are worshiping in person, they sing pieces that range from 16th century polyphony to contemporary and original compositions about once a month during worship.
 They also sing for special services such as Christmas Eve and Ash Wednesday.
-The group rehearses every Thursday at 7:30 pm.
 Membership is by audition.

 United Church is fortunate to have a large community of ethnic Karen, who were resettled here from Thailand and Burma, as part of our congregation.
-Singing is very important in their community and several times a year our own Karen choir shares acappella music from their worship tradition with the 8:45 congregation.
+Singing is very important in their community and, when we are worshiping in person, our own Karen choir shares acappella music from their worship tradition with the 8:45 congregation several times a year.
 The melodies are often familiar to us, as many of them are adaptations of hymns taught to the community by missionaries in the last century.